-Today I’m going to tell you the 3 easy steps to cleaning your dryer vent and why it’s urgent to do so.
-We had a near-miss with a toss up between a dryer fire and a broker dryer this weekend, and when we cleaned out the vent, it was an eye-opening experience.
+Sharing today the 3 easy steps to cleaning your dryer vent and why it’s urgent to do so.
+We had a near-miss with a toss-up between a dryer fire and a broken dryer this weekend.
+And when we cleaned out the vent, it was an eye-opening experience.

 This weekend my dryer kept automatically shutting off about halfway through the cycle.
 Clothes just would not get dry.
 It would not allow me to re-start immediately.
 But after a little time would pass, it would re-start but then cut back off.